dphilipson/transducist/docs/api.md

-Note that the signature `reducer => reducer` expands to `reducer => (result, input) => result`, which after uncurrying becomes `(reducer, result, input) => result`, the actual type in the signature of this function.
+Note that the signature `reducer => reducer` expands to `reducer => (result, input) => result`, which after uncurrying becomes `(reducer, result, input) => result`, which is (almost) the actual type in the signature of this function.

+Additionally, the function is provided the current index, to support creation of APIs similar to JavaScript's array transformation methods such as `.map()` and `.filter()` in which the index of the current element is passed to the provided function as a second argument.

 An example is given in the [Advanced Usage](https://github.com/dphilipson/typescript-transducers#using-custom-transducers)